aefehr/daily-pennsylvanian-headline-scraper/README.md

 # My Changes to the Template

 I updated the scraper in script.py to scrape the article previews of articles on the home page of The Daily Pennsylvanian website.
-In order to do this, I updated the scrape_data_point() function to specifically look for 'div's with the class "article-preview" and extract the text from the '<p>' tag inside the 'div'.
+In order to do this, I updated the scrape_data_point() function to specifically look for 'div's with the class "article-preview" and extract the text from the paragraph tag inside the 'div'.
 This change allows me to recieve a quick summary of the articles on the home page without having to read the full piece, which is particularly useful for creating a daily digest.

 # Basic Git Scraper Template